The-Aeronauts/SwerveCode24-25/README.md

-# Team 4054 - The Areonauts
+# Team 4054 - The Aeronauts
 ### Based on Yet Another Generic Swerve Library (YAGSL) Example project
 # This project is using WPILIB 2024